 Hanging bird baths are a great way to provide birds with fresh drinking water without putting them at risk for predation by cats and opportunistic birds of prey.

-Hanging baths can be installed on your pergola, patio cover, or hung from a tree in your yard.
+Hanging baths can be installed on your pergola, patio cover, or a tree in your yard.
 They are a great way to add a fun focal point to your landscape without sacrificing space.

 3. Gnome Bird Bath